algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *Miscellaneous*

 - don't use ``using std;`` instead do ``std::`` when needed to avoid naming conflict.
+- use the ``#pragma once`` macro "include guard" on all header files
 - always use namespace.
+- favor pass by reference over pass by pointer
 - create header files for modules that can work on their own.
 - all classes should follow encapsulation.
 - avoid dynamic memory allocation if possible.
 - never have two tasks writing to the same object to avoid race conditions.
+- never use ``sleep``, use ``vTaskDelay`` or ``vTaskDelayUntil`` in tasks.
+This program makes use of concurrent programming and sleep would block the CPU for all tasks.

 ## Key Functionality